KnowledgeForwardSolutions/CheckDigits.Net/README_Annotations.md

 ### Iso7064Mod1271_36CheckDigitAttribute

 The `Iso7064Mod1271_36CheckDigitAttribute` validates that a string property conforms to the ISO/IEC 7064 MOD 1271-36 check digit algorithm.
-The ISO/IEC 7064 MOD v algorithm is designed for alphanumeric values and uses two alphanumeric check characters.
+The ISO/IEC 7064 MOD 1271-36
+algorithm is designed for alphanumeric values and uses two alphanumeric check characters.

 The `Iso7064Mod1271_36CheckDigitAttribute` will return validation errors for the following conditions:
 - The value does not contain valid ISO/IEC 7064 MOD 1271-36 check characters.
-- The value contains alphanumeric characters.
+- The value contains characters other than uppercase alphanumeric characters (0-9, A-Z).
 - The value is shorter than three characters (i.e., it cannot contain a pair of check characters).
+- The value being validated is not of type `string`.

+### Iso7064Mod27_26CheckDigitAttribute

+The `Iso7064Mod27_26CheckDigitAttribute` validates that a string property conforms to the ISO/IEC 7064 MOD 27,26 check digit algorithm.
+The ISO/IEC 7064 MOD 27,26
+algorithm is designed for alphanumeric values and uses a single alphanumeric check character.

+The `Iso7064Mod27_26CheckDigitAttribute` will return validation errors for the following conditions:
+- The value does not contain a valid ISO/IEC 7064 MOD 27,26 check character.
+- The value contains characters other than uppercase alphanumeric characters (0-9, A-Z).
+- The value is shorter than two characters (i.e., it cannot contain a check character).
 - The value being validated is not of type `string`.

 ### LuhnCheckDigitAttribute